False memory

+Emanuel Leutze's 1851 painting Washington Crossing the Delaware falsely depicts the Betsy Ross flag aboard George Washington's vessel, as the Stars and Stripes configuration was not adopted until the 1777 Flag Act.
+A more historically accurate depiction would be the Continental Union Flag, if colors were flown during the Battle of Trenton.

-In psychology, a false memory is a phenomenon where someone recalls something that did not actually happen or recalls it differently from the way it actually happened.
-Suggestibility, activation of associated information, the incorporation of misinformation, and source misattribution have been suggested to be several mechanisms underlying a variety of types of false memory.
+In psychology, a false memory is a phenomenon in which someone incorrectly recalls something that did not actually happen or recalls it differently from the way it actually happened.
+Suggestibility, activation of associated information, the incorporation of misinformation effect, and source misattribution have been suggested to be several mechanisms underlying a variety of types of false memory.